euwbah/musescore-xen-tuner/README.md

 Checklist:

-- Suffix your cents with `c`, numbers represent ratios by default.
+- In the tuning config, suffix cent values with `c`, by default, numbers represent JI ratios.
-- Prefix fingering cent offsets with `+`
+- Per-note cent offsets in fingerings must be prefixed with with `+` or '-'.
-- Suffix fingering JI ratios with `.`
+- Per-note JI ratios must be suffixed with `.`, [unless otherwise configured](#2-fingerings-to-denote-ji-intervals)
 - [Clear tuning cache](#4-clear-the-tuning-cache)
   - ⚠️ If you modify a tuning from a `.txt` or `.json` file, you will need to clear the tuning cache for the changes to take effect.
 - Specify [key signature](#how-to-key-signatures)